Current Patients:

 • Professional cleaning (prophylaxis): For early gum problems, a routine cleaning removes soft plaque and hardened tartar above the gumline.
 This supports healthy gums and fresh breath.

 • Scaling and root planing (deep cleaning): This is the most common non-surgical gum treatment.
-Your dentist or hygienist removes plaque and tartar from below the gums (scaling) and smooths root surfaces (root planing) so gums can reattach and heal.
+Dr. Gartner or a hygienist removes plaque and tartar beneath the gums (scaling) and smooths root surfaces (root planing) so the gums can reattach and heal.

 • Local antibiotics or antimicrobials: In some cases, medicine is placed directly into deep gum pockets after a deep cleaning to kill leftover bacteria and support healing.

 • Laser therapy: Certain lasers can help reduce bacteria and inflamed tissue.
-Your dentist may use laser therapy along with deep cleaning to improve results and comfort.
+Dr. Gartner may use laser therapy along with deep cleaning to improve results and comfort.

 • Periodontal maintenance: After treatment, you’ll return every 3-4 months for special cleanings.
 These visits control bacteria, check pocket depths, and help prevent relapse.

-• Re-evaluation: Weeks after deep cleaning, your dentist measures your gums again.
+• Re-evaluation: Weeks after deep cleaning, Dr. Gartner measures your gums again.
 If pockets have shrunk and bleeding is reduced, maintenance continues.
 If deep pockets remain, more treatment may be needed.

-• Gum grafting (for recession): If gums have pulled away from teeth, a gum graft can cover exposed roots, reduce sensitivity, and protect against further recession.
+• Gum grafting (for recession): If the gums have receded from the teeth, a gum graft can cover exposed roots, reduce sensitivity, and help protect against further recession.

 • Pocket reduction surgery: When deep pockets do not respond to non-surgical care, surgery can reshape bone and gum tissue to reduce pocket depth and make cleaning easier.

 • Bone grafts and guided bone growth: If gum disease has damaged bone, grafting materials may help rebuild support around teeth.
-A tiny membrane may be used to guide new tissue growth.
+A tiny membrane may be used to guide the growth of new tissue.

-• Bite adjustment and splinting: If certain teeth take too much bite force due to shifting or wear, adjusting the bite or gently splinting loose teeth can reduce stress and help healing.
+• Bite adjustment and splinting: If certain teeth experience excessive bite force due to shifting or wear, adjusting the bite or gently splinting loose teeth can reduce stress and support healing.

 Stages of Gum Disease

-Early (mild) periodontitis: If gingivitis is not treated, it can advance to periodontitis.
+If gingivitis is left untreated, it can progress to periodontitis.
 The gums start to pull away from the teeth, forming pockets that trap bacteria.
 The body’s response to infection can begin to damage the bone around the teeth.
 You may notice bleeding, bad breath, and mild tenderness.
 Deep cleaning is often recommended.

 Risk Factors for Gum Disease